Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 I have been eating scallops for most of my adult life but until I tried them smoked, I had no idea just how good they could really be.
 Bacon wrapped smoked scallops should be on your menu for an upcoming meal, party or get-together.

 You really don't need a reason, these are really that good.
-Some things like smoked lobster, smoked shrimp and now, smoked scallops are a seafood lovers delight and if you're anything like me, they will please your tastebuds to no end.
+Some things like smoked lobster, smoked shrimp and now, smoked scallops are a seafood lovers delight.

 If you are thinking for one second that the smoke and/or the bacon will get in the way of the natural goodness of the scallop then you would be incorrect.
 The scallop's natural good flavor shines right through and the smoke and bacon just sort of enhance that goodness.